 And that’s it.

 You now have a beautiful black chalkboard pumpkin that will follow you through fall, Halloween, and Thanksgiving.
+While a few steps are involved, it’s a pretty easy project.
+And you end up with an adorable mini chalkboard of sorts on which you can commemorate fall’s special occasions.

 Don’t forget to pin it for later: